-Virtual Learning Ambassador Program (VLA): During a period of rapid adjustment to distance learning in response to the COVID-19 pandemic, the SBWIB took a number of steps to ensure youth sustained access to the resources they need to prosper.
-The SBWIB developed the VLA program to support elementary, middle, and high school students, teachers, and parents to transition to and navigate virtual platforms that became essential for participation in educational activities.
+Virtual Learning Ambassador Program (VLA): Initially developed in response to the pandemic, SBWIB developed the VLA program to support elementary, middle, and high school students, teachers, and parents to transition to and navigate virtual platforms that became essential for participation in educational activities.
+The program has become a mechanism to provide tutoring and serves as a pathway to teacher training programs.